 - Software Wallet is not the best at any of the categories, but holding this type of wallet allows you to really hold your own money with you, which in my opinion is better.

 Each of those Wallets has multiple versions.
 Different companies make their own versions of them.
-In the upcoming articles I will review a few of each of those Bitcoin Wallets.
-I advise you to make a research if you are planning to store big amounts of Bitcoin.
+In the upcoming articles, I will review a few of each of those Bitcoin Wallets.
+I advise you to make research if you are planning to store big amounts of Bitcoin.

 Crpyto-Compare did a research about all the debit cards available to use with Bitcoin.